Tuesday, December 31, 2024

 It wasn't enough of an answer.
 Mr. Se7en stood with his arms crossed, fidgeting.
 "What parts did you like, exactly?"

-A door swung open like a hot pink hand grenade.
-Giselle's dressing room didn't so much sting to look at as it slapped Alicia across the eyeballs hard enough to mentally knock the wind out of her.
-Giselle emerged into the hallway dressed head to toe in a fully pink and yellow Party Girl-branded ensemble, cradling the plump pink-and-orange Persian cat in her arms.
-A shiny, sort of tiny, pink leather backpack hung over her shoulders, and a purse slightly larger than a pad of sticky notes dangled from her arm by a spaghetti-thin pink leather strap.
+The door swung open, and the fashion icon emerged into the hallway, cradling her pink and orange Persian cat.
+She was dressed head to toe in a fully pink and yellow Party Girl-branded ensemble.
+A shiny, sort of tiny, pink leather backpack hung from her shoulders, while a purse slightly larger than a pad of sticky notes dangled from her arm by a spaghetti-thin pink leather strap.

-What Alicia found most remarkable about Giselle's outfit was the way it didn't make her stand out: while both tag partners walked away from their match wearing a healthy collection of scuffs, scrapes, cuts, and bruises, all of Giselle's disappeared under a puffy coat and pants with way too many pockets.
-Her face somehow remained entirely unblemished.
-She didn't look like she had been in a fight; she looked ready for a night on the town.
+While both tag partners walked away from the match wearing a healthy collection of scuffs, scrapes, cuts, and bruises, all of Giselle's disappeared under a puffy coat and pants with way too many pockets.
+Somehow, her face remained entirely unblemished.
+She didn’t look like she had been in a fight; she looked ready for a night on the town.

-Giselle's eyes darted first to her tag partner for the night and then to her re-boyfriend.
-She threw her arms around the rock star, smooching the air about three inches from his face.
+Giselle's eyes went first to her tag partner for the night and then to her re-boyfriend.
+She threw her arms around the rockstar, smooching the air about three inches from his face.
 "Kevvie!
 Mwa!
 So good to see you.
 How's the tour going?"

 Keven's eyes remained locked on Alicia while embracing Giselle in his arms.
 "Oi!
 There's me cheeky luv.
 Howya doin', Pickle?"

-The tan in Giselle's cheeks turned a scarlet hue as she shrugged free of his arms.
-That near-impenetrable Look had been tested but it didn't crack.
+The tan in Giselle’s cheeks turned a stark vermilion as she shrugged free of his arms.
+That near-impenetrable Look had been tested, but it didn’t crack.
 "Kevvie!
 I told you not to call me that!
 It's not nice," she said, putting a point on the final word.

-Keven fumed back up the corridor he came from as Giselle ignored him.
+Keven fumed, stomping back up the corridor he came from.
 "I'm 'apposed ta be 'avin' a pint an' a bit of the sniff right now wiv me mates an' I'm babysittin' a cat. 'umiliatin'."

 Wow, Alicia marveled.
 He's even more British in person.

-Giselle turned and started towards the VIP parking garage before realizing she still had an important question, "Where do you live, anyway?"
+Giselle turned and started towards the VIP parking garage before realizing she still hadn't asked an important question.
+"Where do you live, anyway?"

 Alicia suddenly felt hesitant to ask for the favor she was promised.
 "North part of Stokely.
 It's a bit of a drive."

 Giselle waved it off with a dismissive little head-shake.
 "It's cool.
-What's that near?
+What's that close to?
 Like, what?
 Lake View?
 Gold Coast?"

 "I don't live in Chicago.
 It's like a 40-minute drive from Beaver.
-In the opposite direction."
+Opposite direction."
 Alicia scrunched her face up remorsefully.
 "Sorry."
 Giselle stared at her passenger with a broad smile that never touched her eyes.
-It was a quiet walk to the car.
-"Sorry," mumbled Alicia again, hoping maybe that one would work.
+"Sorry," Alicia mumbled again, hoping maybe that one would work.

-The car looked like nothing Alisha had ever seen - at least not in person.
-It wasn't a car.
-It was a hot pink jet engine on wheels.
-The kind with a swooshy, sleek design filled with pits, and crannies, and aerodynamics that probably made some people very impressed.
+The Pink Lightning looked like nothing Alicia had ever seen--at least not in person.
+It wasn't a car; it was a hot pink jet engine on wheels.
+The kind with a swooshy, sleek design filled with pits and crannies and aerodynamics that probably made some people very impressed.
 And it was tiny.
 Having shopped the big and tall section enough times to have a preferred label, just looking at the thing made her knees cramp.
 Giselle produced a heart-shaped pink and yellow Party Girl keychain remote from her purse and twirled it around her finger.
 She popped the trunk, slipped off her backpack, and crushed it into a storage compartment that looked more like a rear glove box.

 Giselle checked her mirrors, then looked behind her, then checked her mirrors, paused, then checked her mirrors.
 "Okay," said Giselle, checking her mirrors.
 It was the most tense Alicia had ever felt sitting in a stationary vehicle.
 "Right, okay."
 She checked the mirrors again.